 Key Terms and Acronyms

-Other SIP Hotel Guests: Includes all guests that had a stay in a SIP Hotel and were not eligible for the SIP Housing Process.
-Most guests in this category exited prior to the onset of the SIP Rehousing Plan in November 2020.
+Other SIP Hotel Guests: Includes all guests that had a stay in a SIP hotel and were not eligible for the SIP Housing Process.
+Most guests in this category exited prior to the onset of the SIP Housing Process in November 2020.

 Total SIP Hotel Guests Housed: The total number of guests that have fully exited the SIP hotel system with a housing destination identified.
 Includes clients eligible and ineligible for the SIP Housing Process.